urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 Method overload
-  Allows you to create methods with the same signature, but that take different parameters and have different implementation
+  Allows you to create methods with the same signature, but that take different parameters and have different implementation Priority order
+    1. The compiler looks for the most specific match for the arguments Arguments that match the exact call
+    2. Implicit widening
+      Example: converting byte to long
+    3. Implicit autoboxing
+      Example: converting int to Integer
+    4. Variable arguments
+      Example: convertStrings(String ... abc) taking (String a, String b, String c)

 "final" modifier
   In a class, means that it cannot be extended by another class